 Once you have selected either the Standard or Expanded demo that you want to use, click the Setup Demo Content button at the bottom of the form on the page.

-Once you've clicked that button, you'll see a popup, which lets you know your customizer settings will be overwritten and if it's a expanded demo being installed, you'll see a additional note in the popup if plugins that are part of the demo aren't installed like this:
+Once you've clicked that button, you'll see a popup, which lets you know your Theme Options will be overwritten and if it's an expanded demo being installed, you'll see an additional note in the popup if plugins that are part of the demo aren't installed like this:

 Go ahead and click on Yes, Proceed.

 Clicking this button will reveal an overlay with some messaging to give you a sense of the progress in your installation.

 Once everything is complete, you will see a confirmation message in the overlay before it disappears.